Skip to main content

 6. other - Any other meaningful changes (name, activities, management)

-7. disappeared - Company no longer exists in registry (triggers deactivation)
+7. disappeared - Company no longer exists in register (triggers deactivation)

 Getting Started